sideshowbandana/html5-fullscreen-player/README.md

 To use it:
 ----------
   * use a `<video>` tag on your page
+  * include the jQuery and underscore.js libraries on your page
   * reference the js and css files on your webpage
   * make the images available, tweak the paths for your setup in fullscreen-player-urls.css
   * `FullScreenPlayer.init({ ... options ... })`